Dynamic Debt Swapping in Financial Networks: Introduction

-Our work concentrates on improvement dynamics with semi-positive debt swaps.
+We then concentrate on improvement dynamics with semi-positive debt swaps.
 Since they Pareto-improve the assets of all banks (and strictly for a creditor bank), every sequence of semi-positive swaps is inherently acyclic and terminates in a local optimum.
 A natural and challenging question that we study in Section~\ref{sec:debt-swap-dyn} is whether there are short sequences that allow to reach a local optimum in polynomial time.
-We further refine the characterization of semi-positive swaps into \emph{saturating}, and \emph{extension} swaps, and further into \emph{active}, \emph{semi-} and \emph{non-active} extension swaps.
-We show that there can be at most a polynomial number of saturating as well as semi- and non-active extension swaps, so the core of the problem lies in the existence of short sequences of active extension swaps.
-When a single bank $v$ strictly profits from every semi-positive swap, then we prove that every sequence of active extension swaps has indeed a length polynomial in the size of the network (and, thus, so has every sequence of semi-positive swaps).
+Towards answering this question, we further refine the characterization of semi-positive swaps for ranking-based payments.
+Our characterization involves several classes of swaps.
+For each but one class, we show that there can be only a polynomial number of swaps from that class in every sequence.
+The existence of short sequences then depends crucially on one remaining class of so-called \emph{active extension swaps} (for a formal statement see Definitions~\ref{def:extension-swap} and~\ref{def:active-extension-swap} below).

+When a single bank $v$ strictly profits from every semi-positive swap, then we prove that the number of active extension swaps is also bounded by a polynomial in the size of the network (and, thus, so is every sequence of semi-positive swaps).
 Instead, when we consider arbitrary swaps in which a given bank $v$ strictly improves, then there are initial networks from which \emph{every} sequence of such swaps has exponential length.
 More fundamentally, we prove that it is \classPLS-complete to construct any local optimum, i.e., any network where liabilities of each node are consistent with the initial network and that allows no (arbitrary) debt swap in which the assets of a given bank $v$ strictly increase.

-The problem without the property of strict improvement for a single bank $v$ turns out to be extremely challenging.
+The problem without the requirement of strict improvement for a single bank $v$ turns out to be extremely challenging.
 We also make some progress here -- under a condition on the liabilities and the in-degree of partly paid edges of every bank, we can show existence of a short sequence of semi-positive swaps to a local optimum.
 The general problem remains as an interesting avenue for future work.

+In Section~\ref{sec:opt}, we consider global optimization, i.e., the problem of determining the maximal assets of a given bank that can be obtained by a sequence of debt swaps from a given initial network.
+We show that this problem is \classNP-hard to approximate, both when considering arbitrary or only semi-positive debt swaps.
+Similar hardness results apply when determining the maximal \emph{sum of assets of several banks}.

 In Section~\ref{sec:reach} we then turn to reachability problems: Given an initial and a target network on the same set of nodes $V$, the goal is to decide whether or not there is a sequence of debt swaps to turn the initial network into the target network.
 For arbitrary debt swaps, we show that the problem can be solved in polynomial time.
 In contrast, when we have to maintain a lower bound on the assets of a bank $v$ throughout, the problem becomes \classPSPACE-complete.
 For semi-positive debt swaps, we show that the problem is \classNP-hard.